11 Psychological Tricks to Quickly Get Over Infatuation

 Infatuation: A Dopamine Rollercoaster (That Can Be Overcome)

-Some of us are prone to falling into infatuation.
-We encounter someone "special" who we click with emotionally and spiritually, and we find ourselves falling for them in an infuriatingly intractable manner.
+Some of us are prone to infatuation.
+We encounter someone 'special' who we click with emotionally and spiritually, and we find ourselves falling for them in an infuriatingly intractable manner.

-Infatuation, often referred to as limerance, is a wildly turbulent experience that subjects us to a plethora of positive and negative emotions.
-Mainly, it causes us to obsess over the object of our adoration and focus on their "heavenly" looks and traits.
+Infatuation, often referred to as limerence, is a wildly turbulent experience that subjects us to a plethora of positive and negative emotions.
+Mainly, it causes us to obsess over the object of our adoration and focus on their 'heavenly' looks and traits.
 When we cannot be with this person, the infatuated state is agonizingly painful and must be overcome so that it does not impinge on all other aspects of our lives.

 Due to the brain chemicals implicated in attraction (namely dopamine, serotonin and oxytocin), the experience of infatuation is very illusory and unstable.
 It feels enchanting one minute, and then horrendously depressive the next.

-You can certainly free yourself from these feelings, but will need to be proactive in your recovery and resist the desire to constantly lament over this individual.
-The following list of steps will undoubtedly help you if you are infatuated with someone and looking to reclaim your life and happiness.
+You can certainly free yourself from these feelings but will need to be proactive in your recovery and resist the desire to constantly lament over this individual.
+The following steps will undoubtedly help you if you are infatuated with someone and looking to reclaim your life and happiness.

 1. Draw an Ugly Photo of Them

-Infatuation may feel deliciously spiritual and like you've met your "soulmate", but the truth is much less whimsical; it is mainly driven by strong attraction.
-Regardless of your orientation/preference, the biological wiring and brain pathways are the same; we are drawn to people who are physically desirable to us.
+Infatuation may feel deliciously spiritual and like you've met your 'soulmate', but the truth is much less whimsical; your infatuation is mainly driven by strong an attraction.
+Regardless of your orientation/preference, our biological wiring and brain pathways draw us to people who are physically desirable to us.

 Since you are thinking about this person a lot, it is likely that you have mentally turned them into a mysterious, beautiful demigod.
 It will be impossible to get over your feelings if you are constantly visualizing your crush as a stunningly attractive being.